clouddrove/kuconf/README.md

 ## Credit to author
-The author of this [repo](https://github.com/deweysasser/eks-kubeconfig-update) is Mr. Dewey Sasser, we truly appreciate his efforts and time for creating it.
+The author of [Orignal Repo](https://github.com/deweysasser/eks-kubeconfig-update) is [Mr. Dewey Sasser](https://github.com/deweysasser), we truly appreciate his efforts and time in creating it.

 ## Feedback
-If you come accross a bug or have any feedback, please log it in our [issue tracker](https://github.com/clouddrove/kuconf/issues), or feel free to drop us an email at [hello@clouddrove.com](mailto:hello@clouddrove.com).
+If you come across a bug or have any feedback, please log it in our [issue tracker](https://github.com/clouddrove/kuconf/issues), or feel free to drop us an email at [hello@clouddrove.com](mailto:hello@clouddrove.com).

 If you have found it worth your time, go ahead and give us a ★ on [our GitHub](https://github.com/clouddrove/kuconf)!

 ## About us

-At [CloudDrove][website], we offer expert guidance, implementation support and services to help organisations accelerate their journey to the cloud.
-Our services include docker and container orchestration, cloud migration and adoption, infrastructure automation, application modernisation and remediation, and performance engineering.
+At [CloudDrove][website], we offer expert guidance, implementation support and services to help organizations accelerate their journey to the cloud.
+Our services include docker and container orchestration, cloud migration and adoption, infrastructure automation, application modernization and remediation, and performance engineering.

 <p align="center">We are <b> The Cloud Experts!</b></p>
 <hr />